-Installing Grafana on Openshift for Kaudrant Observability.
+Installing Grafana on Openshift for Kuadrant Observability.

 To make the most out of Kuadrant on OpenShift, you can install Grafana and import example dashboards for enhanced observability.
 This guide demonstrates how to install and configure Grafana using the Grafana Operator on OpenShift, specifically using oc